 JAGUARS & BIRDS OF BRAZIL BIRDING TOUR: DETAILED ITINERARY

-Jaguars & Birds of Brazil: Day 1 Our Jaguars & Birds of Brazil birding tour begins in the early afternoon at Cuiabá, the capital of the state of Mato Grosso.
+Jaguars & Birds of Brazil: Day 1 Our Jaguars & Birds of Brazil birding tour begins in the early afternoon at Cuiabá airport in the capital of the state of Mato Grosso.

 [There are domestic flights into Cuiabá from São Paulo, Rio de Janeiro and other Brazilian gateway cities.
 We can easily book the internal flight for you on request, even if you are not arranging your international tickets through us.]